Dilsv/fork-yeah/README.md

 3. Select Delete Add-on.
 4. Type in your app name, then click Remove add-on.

-Full deployment pulishd on the Code Institute course site.
+Full deployment pulished on the Code Institute course site.

 ## Testing
 Please see [Testing](TESTING.md)